jonesdwill/statevectorsim/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)
 ![PyPI version](https://img.shields.io/badge/version-1.0.0-blue)

-A lightweight, quantum state-vector simulator, written in Python.
-A high-level implementation.
+A lightweight, high-level, quantum state-vector simulator, written in Python.

 This package includes a backend that switches between dense (NumPy) and sparse (SciPy CSR) matrix representations, optimised circuit compilation, noise modelling via Monte Carlo methods, and built-in implementations of major quantum algorithms.
 Generally, it can efficiently handle up to 26-qubit circuits, though this is dependent on the memory you have available and circuit sparsity.
 After this memory scaling becomes too large.